-Civil Litigation is when you are in a dispute with another person or an organization.
 Our goal is to offer council and representation in a manner that will assure your interests as well as ours are met.
 We do this by ensuring our clients stay informed with open and frequent communication.

 Legal categories of practice:

-All You Need To Know About Civil Procedure In The State of Nevada
+Civil Procedure in the State of Nevada

 There is a big difference between criminal and civil procedure in the US.
 Criminal suits are pretty much straightforward with the only parties being the state against the accused.
 Not so when it comes to civil suits.
 They are simply suits which arise out of disputes between individuals, countries, businesses and even the government.
 So just how does the process work?
 Read on to learn more.